arcticsecurity/arcticsecurity-python/docs/index.md

 `https://example.com/shares/v2/share-id?apikey=YOUR_API_KEY`

 The URL may also contain other valid query parameters.
 These are parsed and included in the backend requests.
 Parameters provided in `Query.query()` or `Sync.read()` override any defaults set in the URL.

-## Error Handling & Retry

-The library raises the following exceptions:

-- `ConfigError`: Invalid URL or parameters.
-- `NetworkError`: Transport or HTTP failure.
-- `Retry`: A transient condition occurred; the request can be retried.
-The exception may include a `after` attribute with a suggested delay in seconds.
-- `TimeoutError`: The query timed out.
-- `InvalidTokenError`: The continuation token is invalid.
-- `ServerError`: A server-side error occurred.
-- `Error`: The base exception for all library-specific errors.

 ## User Agent & Versioning